How to Find the Right Professional Help

 Chartered architectural technologists (MCIAT) are concerned primarily with the sound technical performance of buildings.
 They are specialists in building design and construction and can initiate and complete a building project from conception through to final certification.

-Those who specialise in conservation may apply to the Chartered Institute of Architectural Technologists to become an accredited conservationist
+To find those who specialise in conservation look in the Chartered Institute of Architectural Technologists directory of accredited conservationists.

 Building services engineers

 Also known as mechanical and electrical services engineers, they can provide advice and design on a range of systems including internal and external lighting, heating, ventilation, public health, drainage, electrical distribution, fire alarm and security systems.